 Fortify Your Home

-Most residences are frighteningly easy to break into and vulnerable to home invasion, which is an increasingly common and exceedingly dangerous type of crime.
+Most residences are frighteningly easy to break into and vulnerable to home invasion, which is an increasingly common.

 In a home invasion the assailants plan to use violence of action to enter your home forcefully and rapidly before locating the occupants and subduing them.